IV. Backing services

 Backing services like the database are traditionally managed by the same systems administrators as the app’s runtime deploy.
 In addition to these locally-managed services, the app may also have services provided and managed by third parties.
 Examples include SMTP services (such as Postmark), metrics-gathering services (such as New Relic or Loggly), binary asset services (such as Amazon S3), and even API-accessible consumer services (such as Twitter, Google Maps, or Last.fm).

 The code for a twelve-factor app makes no distinction between local and third party services.
 To the app, both are attached resources, accessed via a URL or other locator/credentials stored in the config.
 A deploy of the twelve-factor app should be able to swap out a local MySQL database with one managed by a third party (such as Amazon RDS) without any changes to the app’s code.
 Likewise, a local SMTP server could be swapped with a third-party SMTP service (such as Postmark) without code changes.
 In both cases, only the resource handle in the config needs to change.

 Each distinct backing service is a resource.
 For example, a MySQL database is a resource; two MySQL databases (used for sharding at the application layer) qualify as two distinct resources.
 The twelve-factor app treats these databases as attached resources, which indicates their loose coupling to the deploy they are attached to.

-Resources can be attached and detached to deploys at will.
+Resources can be attached to and detached from deploys at will.
 For example, if the app’s database is misbehaving due to a hardware issue, the app’s administrator might spin up a new database server restored from a recent backup.
 The current production database could be detached, and the new database attached – all without any code changes.